BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Priests are also healers, both able to cure wounds with their magic and treat illnesses with their medicinal knowledge.
 Still, they do not have access to some cheap cure-all.
 They often can only treat symptoms and with many diseases cannot help at all.

-Only very high-ranking priests can use their magic to cure things such as deformed limbs or cancer, and they are very rare.
+Only the most devout and powerful priests can use their magic to cure things such as deformed limbs or cancer, and they are very rare.

 During times of plague, the medicinal infrastructure of any settlement will be overwhelmed, the few acolytes, priests and alchemists struggling to treat hundreds of patients with inadequate supplies.
 During such times it is common to enact quarantine upon afflicted residents and settlements or even city districts to contain the spread.